 Celebrate.
 Create.
 Connect: The RCH150 Aboriginal Art Project is a centrepiece project of RCH150 and has been made possible thanks to the generous support of Mr Ken Harrison AM and Mrs Jill Harrison OAM.

-Adelaide muralist, Elizabeth Close (Pitjantjatjara and Yankunytjatjara) will collaborate with an emerging Wurundjeri artist, Samantha Roberts, to design and deliver a four-storey mural which will bookend the north and south façades of the hospital building.
+Adelaide muralist, Elizabeth Close (Pitjantjatjara and Yankunytjatjara) will collaborate with an emerging Wurundjeri artist, Samantha Roberts, to design and deliver a four-storey mural for the façades of the hospital building.